devitito/mymindmeteo/README.md

 Mind Meteo
 ===========

-Discover the meteo of your mind.
+Keep in touch with your friends without efforts thanks to the meteo of your mind.

 Contact: the.devitito@gmail.com